Principle-Five/pumpia_ultrasound_example/README.md

 ## Region Module
 Press the "Draw Region Boundary" button to populate the information for the first region in the image in the viewer, and draw the region on the image shown.

+The number of regions in the image is also provided to demonstrate how different images can have a different amount depending on content.

 ## Calculator
 This contains a simple calculator for converting between measurements in pixel units - like those provided in the measurements of ROIs - and real world values.
 The values are calculated using the button "Convert Measurements".
 This uses the information from the DICOM header for the image shown on the viewer.